AlexArms/AlexArms/README.md

 ### Hey There 👋

 I recently decided to pursue software engineering as a career path, so here I am.
 I started with a couple bootcamp's basic prep courses, and some miscellaneous Youtube videos.
 I ended up going through one of the bootcamps (Hack Reactor) and am now looking for my first development role!

+The primary technologies I am comfortable with can be found below, but I've also touched on these...
+- MySQL
+- MongoDB / Mongoose
+- Docker
+- AWS EC2s
+- Artillery.io
+- Webpack
+- Babel
+- TypeScript

 <!--
 **AlexArms/AlexArms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.